-* Please note that SSO is not available for organizations in Greenhouse on our basic subscription tier.
+* Please note that SSO is not available for organizations with Core Greenhouse subscription tiers.

 Greenhouse provides your users with the ability to sign in via Single Sign On, or SSO.
 With SSO enabled, your users will all be able to access your organization’s Greenhouse account through your identity provider of choice!